Franz Josef Gerstner: Work

-Honors
+Honours

 Between 1802 and 1803, Gerstner served as a chairman of the Royal Bohemian Society of Sciences.

 In 1808, he received the Imperial Order of Leopold.
 In 1810, Gerstner was elevated to the nobility as Ritter von Gerstner.

 Legacy

-The polytechnic school founded by Gerstner exists till today as the Czech Technical University in Prague (ČVUT).
+The polytechnic school founded by Gerstner still exists today as the Czech Technical University in Prague (ČVUT).

 The institute for artificial intelligence and cybernetics research at ČVUT bears the name Gerstner Laboratory.